-Recursive wget downloads respect a site's published robot rules by default, which is the right behavior for ordinary mirrors, audits, and offline copies.
-When you have explicit permission to fetch paths that the site blocks from crawlers, you can turn that check off for one bounded run.
+Recursive wget downloads can silently skip paths that a site's /robots.txt excludes, even when the starting page links to those files.
+When you have explicit permission to fetch paths that the site blocks from crawlers, turn that check off only for the bounded capture that needs it.

-Current GNU wget still uses the robots setting for this behavior.
-The command-line form --execute robots=off disables the usual /robots.txt/ check for the current command, while robots = off in ~/.wgetrc makes the override persistent for that account.
+GNU wget uses the robots setting for this behavior.
+The command-line form --execute robots=off disables the usual /robots.txt check for the current command, while robots = off in ~/.wgetrc makes the override persistent for that account.
 The same setting also disables document-level nofollow rules during recursive retrieval.

 Use the override narrowly.
-Keep the start URL, recursion depth, and output directory explicit, and restore the default policy when the approved capture is finished so later recursive jobs do not keep bypassing crawl rules.
+Keep the approved start URL, recursion depth, parent-directory boundary, and output directory explicit, then restore the default policy when the special-case capture is finished so later recursive jobs do not keep bypassing crawl rules.

 $ wget --quiet --output-document=- https://archive.example.net/robots.txt User-agent: * Disallow: /exports/internal/